Quantum error correction via multi-particle discrete-time quantum walk

+Here, this work incorporates neighboring-interaction operator ($\mathcal{N}$) into the discrete-time quantum walk to account for many-body effects among multiple particles, and then further extends the versatility of the quantum walk to quantum error correction, yielding two advantages for the implementation of the error-correcting scheme.
+The first benefit is resource efficiency; multi-qubit redundant encoding of information can be achieved with a small number of particles.
+Indeed, we demonstrate that our scheme enables the implementation of Shor's nine-qubit code using only three particles with two ancillary particles used for the syndrome measurement.
+The second benefit is implementation feasibility; encoding qubit information and correcting errors can be implemented with interactions only between nearest-neighbor particles.

+Furthermore, our proposal would lead to ultrafast quantum error correction, significantly mitigating the risk of encoded information being exposed to noise.
+Namely, the scheme mainly consists of iterations of $\mathcal{C}\rightarrow\mathcal{S}\rightarrow\mathcal{N}\rightarrow\mathcal{C}\rightarrow\cdots$, which would be connected to continuous-time multi-particle dynamics by taking the continuous limit of these discrete-time steps.
+Indeed, whereas the incorporation of many-body effects has yet to be achieved, the researchers have succeeded in connecting the discrete-time quantum walk, i.e., iterations of $\mathcal{C}\rightarrow\mathcal{S}\rightarrow\mathcal{C}\rightarrow\cdots$, to the continuous-time quantum walk~\cite{strauch2006connecting,childs2010relationship,d2010connection,mn2015continuous,manighalam2019continuum} and the Dirac equation~\cite{chandrashekar2010relationship,di2012discrete,debbasch2013discrete,d2016discrete,manighalam2019continuum} by taking the continuous limit of the iterations.

+{\it Multi-particle quantum walk---}We begin by formulating the dynamics of $3+2$ particles on nested squares.
+Here, each particle mainly evolves through the iterative application of $\mathcal{C}$, $\mathcal{S}$, and $\mathcal{N}$, all introduced in this section.
+The purpose of this setting is to enable ultrafast error correction by taking the continuous limit of the steps, whereas such reformulation is out of this paper's scope.

+In our model, which is an extension of the model in Ref.~\cite{singh2021universal,chawla2023multi}, all particles have both coin and position states, spanned respectively by $\{|0\rangle_\co, |1\rangle_\co\}\subset \mathbb{C}^2$ and $\{|00\rangle_\po, |10\rangle_\po, |11\rangle_\po, |01\rangle_\po\}\subset \mathbb{C}^4$ with the xy-coordinate rule.
 We assume five particles/squares to demonstrate the implementation of Shor's nine-qubit code.
-The particles are labeled $\p{0}$-$\p{4}$ from the innermost to the outermost square (Fig.~\ref{figure: quantum walk on square lattices}).
-The set of particles $\{\p{0},\ \p{2},\ \p{4} \}$ will be used to host the redundantly encoded single-qubit information that is protected by our error-correcting scheme, whereas $\{\p{1},\ \p{3} \}$ serves as ancillary qubits for error detection.
+The particles are labeled $\pa{0}$--$\pa{4}$ from the innermost to the outermost square (Fig.~\ref{figure: quantum walk on square lattices}).
+The set of particles $\{\pa{0},\pa{2}, \pa{4}\}$ will be used to host the redundantly encoded single-qubit information that is protected by our error-correcting scheme, whereas $\{\pa{1},\pa{3}\}$ serves as an ancillary particles for error detection.